 Colleges, universities, and programs are accredited.
 In the U.S., colleges and universities are accredited by one of 19 recognized institutional accrediting organizations.
 Programs are accredited by one of approximately 60 recognized programmatic accrediting organizations.
 [Accrediting organizations that are “recognized” have been reviewed for quality by the Council for Higher Education Accreditation (CHEA) or the United States Department of Education (USDE).]

-The CHEA Database of Institutions and Programs Accredited by Recognized United States Accrediting Organizations contains information about more than 8,200 institutions and 20,000 programs in the U.S. Links to the Websites of these colleges and universities are also available.
+The CHEA Database of Institutions and Programs Accredited by Recognized United States Accrediting Organizations contains information about over 8,200 institutions and over 44,000 programs in the U.S. Links to the Websites of these colleges and universities are also available.

 When using the database:

 - To learn about a specific college or university, type in the name of the institution.

 - To learn about an institution in a specific state, type in the name of the state.

 - To find out whether a particular accrediting organization accredits an institution, click on the name of the accreditor.

 In the U.S., the accreditors are private, nongovernmental organizations created for the specific purpose of reviewing higher education institutions and programs for quality.
 In most other countries, accreditation (or quality assurance) is carried out by government organizations.